-The beauty of the operant conditioning lies in the following.
+The beauty of the behavior modification lies in the following:

 It’s Practical.
 The theory can be applied in the real world.

 It allows for Prediction.
 Based on a set of consequences, we can make a judgment call on

 It’s Useful in Many Contexts.
 You are not only looking a theory that works in humans, it words in animals.

 It Works.
 There have been thousands of studies on it.
 It not some flaky pop psych assessment or theory cooked up by someone trying to get rich by writing the book.

 It’s Learnable.
 Yes, their is some jargon but most of the time you are using common English.